Rishi-212005/ENCODING-DECODING-MANAGEMENT-SYSTEM/README.md

 ## 👨‍💻 Author

-Developed by N YASWANTH as  part of an educational management system project.
+Developed by RISHI VEDI as  part of an educational management system project.

 ## 🙏 Acknowledgments